a1exwang/tinydbpp/README.md

 - embed.
 Embed a list of properties into a binary string.
 - read.
 Expand a binary string to a list of properties.
 - InsertInTable.
 All kinds of constrains are taken into consideration.
 - UpdateItems.
 - SelectUseIndex.
 - SelectUseChecker.
 - DeleteAndCollectItemsUseIndex.
 - DeleteAndCollectItemsUseChecker.

 #### Parser
 This layer is responsible for parsing the query string and dealing with the query.
 ##### Flex & Bison
 We use Flex and Bison to do lexical analysis and grammatical analysis.
 ##### Query
 The class `Statement` has a property `type` to represent its query type.
 Virtual function `exec` will execute the statement.
 - Selection optimization is based on the principle `using index as possible`.
 We consider many situations such as `table1.col1 = table2.col1` and one of them has index or there's other constrains which can not use index but once enumerating this column, another column can use index and so on ...
 - Multiple tables joining is supported by implementing a `DFS` based selection method.
 We recursively find out which table should be enumerated or selected using index and assign the value to get a new `WhereClause` and new `Checker`.
-- Approximate matching //TODO
+- Approximate matching.
+See docs/doc.md

 ####Work Division
 - 丁铭负责了记录管理模块、系统管理模块和大部分查询解析模块代码和小部分测试代码。